-A sweet, simple & delicious French Strawberry Rhubarb Pie with a buttery brown sugar crumb topping.
-Easy baking for a summer day 🙂
+A sweet, simple & delicious Strawberry Rhubarb Pie with a buttery brown sugar crumb topping.
+Easy baking for a summer day 🙂Jump to Recipe

 Oh, I love days like these.
 It’s warm, it’s beautiful, it’s so wonderful to be outside!
 Summer is almost here and all the warm sunshine brings all the farms and gardens back to life.